ljpatrick/marxpaint/docs/README.txt

                  Click each of the images you wish to display in a slideshow-style presentation, one by one.
-A digit will appear over each image, letting you know which order it will be displayed in.
+A digit will appear over each image, letting you know in which order they will be displayed.

-                 Click a selected image to unselect it (take it out of your slideshow).
-Any images you had clicked after it will go up one in the slideshow order.
+                 You can click a selected image to unselect it (take it out of your slideshow).

+                 A sliding scale at the lower left of the screen (next to the "Play" button) can be used to adjust the speed of the slideshow, from slowest to fastest.
+Choose the leftmost setting to disable automatic advancement -- you will need to press a key or click to go to the next slide (see below).

-                 Click the "Play" icon to begin the slideshow.
-Note: If you didn't select ANY images, then ALL images will be played in the slideshow.
-Click "Back" to return to the "Open" dialog.
+                 When you're ready, click the "Play" button to begin the slideshow.
+(Note: If you hadn't selected ANY images, then ALL images will be played in the slideshow.)

-                 During the slideshow, press [Space], [Enter] or [Return] or the [Right Arrow], or click anywhere in the picture, to manually advance to the next slide.
+                 During the slideshow, press [Space], [Enter] or [Return] or the [Right Arrow], or click the "Next" button at the lower left, to manually advance to the next slide.
 Press [Left] to go back to the previous slide.

-                 Press [Escape] or click the "Back" button at the lower right to exit the slideshow and return to the image list, where you may change which images to show in the slideshow.
+                 Press [Escape], or click the "Back" button at the lower right, to exit the slideshow and return to the slideshow image selection screen.

+                 Click "Back" in the slideshow image selection screen to return to the "Open" dialog.

          Quit